 HOW DO I GET A VOTE BY MAIL BALLOT

-Due to changes in the law, all Florida voters who vote by mail must submit a NEW mail ballot request to their county Supervisor of Elections.
-Prior requests expired on 12/31/22Request your mail in ballot today!
+Due to changes in the law, all Florida voters who vote by mail must submit a NEW mail ballot request to their county Supervisor of Elections using the appropriate county link below.

 FOR VOTER INFORMATION IN SARASOTA COUNTY, go to https://www.sarasotavotes.gov